 Day 6: In Varanasi.
 (Sunrise Cruise, Heritage Walk & Silk Weaving Community)

 At sunrise, when the temples are bathed in soft light, board small boat for a cruise on the Ganges.
 Witness the everyday life in this holy city, as the people arrive at the ghats at dawn to take a ritual dip, perform yoga asanas, wash clothes and offer flowers and incense to the river.

 Return to hotel for breakfast.
 Later head for a heritage walk in old part of Varanasi.
 Stroll in the narrow lanes with local expert who will weave the charming story of this ancient city, as you pass Ashrams, temples, flower shops, eateries and so forth.

-After lunch at a local restaurant, we will pay a visit to Silk weaving community, who still adhere to an age old practice to make famous “Varanasi Sari”.
+After lunch at a local restaurant, visit Silk weaving community, who still adhere to an age old practice to make famous “Varanasi Sari”.
 Watch the weaver in action.
 Taking a closer look, we can find social fabric interwoven with thread of silk that help to make their living.
-Return to hotel in Varanasi.

 Day 7: Varanasi to Kathmandu

 Some days, you can fly to Kathmandu from Varanasi directly in the afternoon.
 However, in general we need to plan a morning flight from Varanasi to Delhi and connect with a noon flight from there to Kathmandu.

 Upon arrival in Kathmandu, meet and transfer to hotel.
 This evening, as per available time, we’ll explore the Kathmandu Durbar (royal) Square area.
 Dinner with cultural show at a typical cultural performance.
 Overnight in Kathmandu.

 Day 8: Kathmandu Tour & fly to Pokhara